Most of us were naive and started smoking for a variety of stupid reasons. I started smoking as a way of rebelling and displaying independence.

 I hope you have gained something.

 Please do not hesitate to let me know if you any questions by commenting below.
-If you wish, you can also contact me here.
+You can also contact me here.

-Share this post with anyone whom you think might benefit or enjoy from reading.
+Share this post with anyone whom you think might benefit or enjoy this.

 I hope I have been of service.